LBlend/spuristo/README.md

 # spuristo

-spuristo is a CLI tracking application that utilizes bluetooth and logistic regression to guess the number of people in the vicinity of a device.
+spuristo is a CLI tracking application that utilizes bluetooth and linear regression to guess the number of people in the vicinity of a device.
 It sports an API for fetching data and aims to be configurable to suit your needs.

 ## Get started